JoshWong0192/NetflixAnalysis/README.md

 In this Jupyter Notebook project, I conducted an in-depth analysis of a Netflix dataset, focusing on data cleaning, generate descriptive statistics and create visualisation to uncover key trends and insights.

 Data set: NetflixData.csv

+Files:
+- All in the NetflixAnalysis folder
-The Jupyter Notebook file: NetflixAnalysis.ipynb pdf version (For computers that cannot run Jupyter Notebook): NetflixAnalysis_JoshWong.pdf
+- The Jupyter Notebook file: NetflixAnalysis.ipynb
+- pdf version (For computers that cannot run Jupyter Notebook): NetflixAnalysis_JoshWong.pdf

 Tool Used:

 Jupyter Notebook → file saved in .ipynb format

-pandas → For displaying the DataFrame.
+Pandas → For displaying the DataFrame.

-matplotlib and seaborn → For plotting different graphs to visualize trends in the dataset.
+Matplotlib and seaborn → For plotting different graphs to visualize trends in the dataset.

 1. Data Cleaning
 - The raw dataset contained various data quality issues, including: null values, redundant values and incorrect format.